syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-WinUI.md

 ![Install the PDF .NET Core NuGet package](WinUI_Images/Install_Nuget.png)

-N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
+N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add the "Syncfusion.Licensing" assembly reference and include a license key in your projects.
 Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering a Syncfusion license key in your application to use our components.

 5.Add a new button to the **MainWindow.xaml** as shown below.